ChenZhu-Xie/QuickLineNavigator/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Focus areas:

-- [ ] Hit the sub-line accurately = directly jump into that sub-line.
+- [x] Hit the sub-line accurately = directly jump into that sub-line.
 - [ ] Fuzzy search the whole line like **[SimpleFuzzy](https://github.com/ukyouz/SublimeText-SimpleFuzzy)**, while jump to the specific subline?
 - [ ] Performance issue -_+ (should always on one's mind), including segmentation, attaining + prefiltering lines, fuzzy search, fuzzy-search jump-into-line...
+  - [x] attaining + prefiltering lines: ugrep = fast enough?
+  - [x] segmentation: The complexity of single-line slicing has been reduced from "binary × substring scan" to "binary × O(1) + bisect", which has an order of magnitude improvement for long lines (especially multiple keywords).
+  - [x] The keyword preparation overhead of multiple result formatting is almost eliminated.
 - [ ] More mature whole-subline segmentation algorithms for more common Chinese and English languages, as well as for staccato sentences in programming languages.
 - [ ] Perfect segmentation vs approaching quick panel's max_display_length but not exceeding it.
 (Now tend toward the former rather than the latter, so that there is still a very low probability that exceeds the maximum display length <= bug or feature?)
 - [ ] More appropriate interaction logic?
 (I think it seems to have been optimized quite well now)
+- [ ] Highlight (behavior) while editing?
 <!-- - More beautiful/logical color & emoji highlight? -->

 ## 🐛 Issues